 • Local appointments

-• A range of services such as:
+• A range of services, such as financial and legal help

 Charis Grants